-Wind, roof and floor loads should be considered in the design.
-All timber frame structures shall be designed in accordance with Eurocode 5.
+Wind, roof and floor loads should be considered in the design and all timber frame structures shall be designed in accordance with Eurocode 5.
 Structures designed in accordance with BS 5268 may still be acceptable, although these standards have now been superseded by Eurocode 5.
-When published, PD 6693: Complementary information for use with Eurocode 5 (currently in draft with BSI) will reference complementary, non-contradictory information found in BS 5268.